darioo/redmine_restricted_members_managament/README.md

 Plugin for Redmine which give additional restriction for roles with :manage_members permission

-Now, you can select for each roles with that role, which roles are avaible when you are in Setting->Members site
+Now, you can select for each roles with that permission, which roles you are able to assign in Setting->Members site

 For example, you can set: